Zorobay/MyRecipes/_recipes/meat/buffalo_hot_wings.md

   - Line the tray with foil.
 Put a rack on the tray then spray the rack with oil.
   - Toss wings – Place the wings in a large bowl.
 Sprinkle over baking powder and salt.
 Use hands to toss well (or shake in ziplock bag) to coat wings evenly.
   - Bake 30 minutes on low temp – Place the wings skin side up on the rack (ok if snug, they shrink).
 Bake on the lower shelf in the oven for 30 minutes.
   - Bake 40 minutes on high – Move the tray up to the higher shelf and turn the oven up to 425°F / 220°C (all oven types).
 Bake for a further 40 to 50 minutes, rotating the tray halfway through.
 The wings do not need to be turned over.
-They are ready
-  - hen dark golden brown and the skin is very crispy.
+They are ready when dark golden brown and the skin is very crispy.
   - Toss in sauce – Transfer the wings into a large bowl.
 Pour over sauce and toss to coat.
 (Alternatively, serve wings plain with Buffalo Sauce for dipping).
   - Serve immediately with Blue Cheese Dip (for both wings and celery sticks dunking)!
 - title: Buffalo Sauce